sminez/sminez.github.io/content/pages/projects.md

   - Started off just with following the wonderful [ray tracing in one weekend][11] before growing additional features.
 Taking things further is going to involve learning how to write shaders.
+- [dalbrack][14]: Playing around with SDL2 to make a roguelike from scratch
+  - Really this ended up being a playground for looking at procedural generation and rendering.

 <br>